 1. Introduction

-There are a number of experimental approaches regarding drug development and discovery, but one of the most significant disadvantages of them is that they not only cost a fortune, they are also time-consuming.
-According to the current studies, the process of designing a new drug from the first stage to its delivery to the consumer market is likely to take between 10 and 15 years.
-In addition, this process costs about 0.8 to 1.5 billion dollars.
-However, despite all the investments and advances in the last 20 years, there are a number of new drugs approved by the Food and Drug Administration (FDA) have not been significant.
-Every year, nearly 90% of evaluated medications by the FDA are rejected and prevented for therapeutic purposes [1].
+There are a number of experimental approaches regarding drug development and discovery, however one of the most significant disadvantages of them is that not only do they cost a fortune, but also they are time-consuming.
+According to the current studies, the process of designing a new drug from the first stage to its delivery to the consumer market is taken approximately between 10 to 15 years.
+In addition, the process costs about 0.8 to 1.5 billion dollars.
+However, despite all the investments and advances in the last 20 years, the number of new drugs approved by the Food and Drug Administration (FDA) have not been significant.
+Every year, nearly 90% of evaluated medications by the FDA are rejected and prevented to be used for therapeutic purposes [1].

-Drug repurposing (also called drug repositioning) refers to the process of identifying new indications for approved drugs plus their original indications.
+Drug repurposing (also called drug repositioning) refers to the process of identifying new indications of approved drugs plus their original indications.
 This strategy yields significant speed advantages over discovering a new drug, when treating a particular disease.
-In some cases, the spread rate of an acute disease such as Covid-19 is very high, and designing a new drug doesn’t seem to be prompt, as a result the people cannot rely on that.
-On the other hand, spending billions of dollars to pharmaceutical companies in the development of novel medicines for a rare but dangerous disease is not economically reasonable due to the scarcity of the affected patients to the condition.
-Therefore, researchers have to restrict themselves to evaluating the effectiveness of already known drugs for the treatment of this disease.
+In some cases, the spread rate of an acute disease such as Covid-19 is very high, and designing a new drug doesn’t seem to be prompt, as a result it is not reliable.
+On the other hand, spending billions of dollars to pharmaceutical companies in the development of novel medicines for a rare but dangerous disease is not economically reasonable, due to the fact that the scarcity of the disease reduces the number of affected patients.
+Therefore, researchers have to restrict themselves to evaluating the effectiveness of drugs already known as the treatment of these disease.

+Among computational methods to investigate drug repurposing supervised learning can be considered a feasible method, because drugs with similar targets may have some similarities.
+Supervised learning have leaded to a suitable classification however, the rate of accuracy and correctness of classification depends on training data sets.
+Thus negative and positive samples are important.
+To identify drug-target interaction there are plenty of problems which should be considered first positive samples are rare, second true negative samples are mostly unavailable.
+Therefore, negative samples are constructed randomly in such methods [5].

-Sildenafil, with the "Viagra" trade name, is a clear example of drug repurposing which brought a successful result.
+Sildenafil, with the "Viagra" commercial name, is a clear example of drug repurposing which brought a successful result.
 Sildenafil was first prescribed in the late 1980s as the treatment of chest pain.
 The drug was found to be ineffective during clinical trials; consequently, its development was suppressed.
-However, the patients reported aberrant side effects, including prolonged erections.
+However, the patients reported unusual side effects, including prolonged erections.
 Researchers then re-purposed the drug to treat erectile dysfunction.
 One way of recovering from this problem of finding new therapeutic applications for drugs could be modeled using the network-based models and recommender systems.

 One of the essential state-of-the-art methods concerning the recommender systems is the matrix factorization.
 In this method, a latent feature vector is extracted for each user and each item.
 The length of latent feature vectors is equal to the number of latent features of the drug or disease as well as the obtained values from the score matrix and the latent disease features depend on the content of the user and items.

 In the initial stage of the process of Matrix factorization methods, the drugs and diseases are mapped into the latent feature spaces.
-After this step has been done, the missing values in the score matrix are estimated by the internal multiplication of the corresponding latent feature vectors inferred from the known values [2].
+The next step is that the missing values in the score matrix are estimated by the internal multiplication of the corresponding latent feature vectors inferred from the known values [2].